 Add 1 tbsp of shiitake dashi per portion.

-Mayonnaise helps to reduce the protein binding caused by heating the eggs, preventing them from hardening and making the eggs fluffy.
-Fluffy eggs is a must for tenshinhan!
+Mayonnaise helps reduce the protein binding caused by heating the eggs, preventing them from hardening and making them fluffy.
+Fluffy eggs are a must for tenshinhan!

 If you're making multiple portions, you should divide the egg and make each portion separately to ensure a beautiful presentation.
 Make sure to oil the pan between each portion.